myforce/opal/plugins/fax/fax_spandsp/ReadMe.txt

 	 opal/plugins/fax/fax_spandsp/spandsp-0.0.6/src/Release/libspandsp.dll

 to C:\PTLib_Plugins, or wherever you have set the PTPLUGINDIR environment variable.
-It should work in the smae directory as your application as well.
+It should work in the same directory as your application as well.

 Additional note: If with Visual Studio 2008 you get errors building libtiff, you may need to edit tiff-3.8.2\libtiff\tiffconf.h and disable JPEG_SUPPORT,